a-elrawy/Arabic-ASR/README.md

 - **Model Training**: The training script uses the `conformer_ctc_char` configuration for the Conformer model with character-level vocabulary.
 The model is trained for 350 epochs using GPU acceleration.
 - **Evaluation**: The trained model is evaluated on a separate test set to assess its performance.
 Inference is performed using a script that loads the model checkpoint and processes the test data.

+### Diarization
+Diarization is a critical component of the ASR system, especially for processing telephone recordings with multiple speakers.
+The diarization process involves several modules, each configurable via the YAML file.

+- **Voice Activity Detection (VAD)**: This module detects speech segments within an audio file.
+The VAD model is configured with parameters such as window length, shift length, and thresholds for speech onset and offset.
+- **Speaker Embeddings**: Extracts speaker-specific features from audio segments.
+The `titanet_large` model is used for this purpose, with multiple scales of window and shift lengths to capture various levels of detail.
+- **Clustering**: Groups audio segments into clusters corresponding to different speakers.
+The clustering module can handle varying numbers of speakers and uses several parameters to enhance speaker counting and clustering accuracy.
+- **Multiscale Diarization Decoder (MSDD)**: Uses speaker embeddings to assign speaker labels to each segment.
+The MSDD model can infer speaker labels in overlapping speech segments and uses a sigmoid threshold to binarize speaker labels.
+- **Automatic Speech Recognition (ASR)**: Transcribes the speech segments into text.
+The ASR model used is `Conformer-CTC-Char`, which is we trained using the mentioned egyptian dataset.

 ### Technical Details
 - **Framework**: NVIDIA NeMo toolkit
 - **Model Architecture**: Conformer